RafaMMas/IberianFishHSMs/README.md

 <div style="text-align: justify;">

-The coordinates included in the data included in `IberianFishHSMs` allows plotting the microhabitat suitability predicted with each selected model employing functions from `sf`.
+The coordinates in the data included in `IberianFishHSMs` allows mapping the microhabitat suitability predicted with each selected model employing functions from the *R* package `sf`.
 First, it is necessary to create a point object with the coordinates and the desired colour sequence.
-In this case ranging from to .
+In this case ranging from <span style="color: red;">red</span>
+to <span style="color: blue;">blue</span>.
 Then, a loop iterativelly plotting thedifferent maps is carried out and the figure tile is added.

 </div>